parupet/parupet/README.md

 If you're from Pony Town: MDNI.
 Also I rarely talk unless spoken to first.
 Sitting nearby doesn't count.
 Sometimes I'm tabbed out.
 Also in regards to whispers I oftentimes don't notice them for a while... lol.
 And while I do roleplay, I do not roleplay on ponytown.
+My roleplay blog is https://transorbital-niche.tumblr.com/

 While I keep up with its story, I have little interest in Deltarune.
 DR ponies approaching me as if I am "their" Gaster in any sentiment is an automatic block.
 I have an itchy trigger finger and a blocklist a mile long.